kittles/song_barker/README.md

 K-9 Karaoke (formerly song / sound barker) is made of up of some fairly discrete pieces:

 - mobile app
-- public facing web server, aka the back end
+- public facing web server, aka the back end (this includes web front end code)
 - scalable kubernetes cluster for high cpu tasks

 the project has steadilly grown in scope over the year, and you will probably